top of page

 The noun 'philanthropy' has a rich etymological history, with its roots in ancient Greek.
 It is formed from two Greek words: 'philos,' meaning 'love' or 'friendship,' and 'anthropos,' meaning 'human being.'
 When combined, 'philanthropia' in ancient Greek conveyed the idea of love for humanity or a deep care for fellow humans.
 This notion of altruistic concern for the welfare of others is at the heart of philanthropy.
 Over time, the term 'philanthropy' has come to represent the generous donation of time, resources, or money for humanitarian purposes.
 Its etymology underscores the concept of compassionate and benevolent actions driven by a genuine love and concern for the well-being of fellow human beings, as rooted in its linguistic origins.

-Quiz: Find the meaning of philanthropy
+Quiz: Find the meaning of the noun philanthropy:

 Try Again!